DIPlib/diplib/src/documentation/main.md

 If you want to contribute to the *DIPlib* project, there are many different ways of doing so:

-- Help port algorithms from *DIPlib 2* to the new infrastructure.
-Please coordinate with [Cris Luengo](https://github.com/crisluengo) before you get started.
-He can share the old code for the algorithms that need porting.
-  See \ref workplan for a list of stuff to do.

 - Write new algorithms.
 If you have an algorithm that you'd like to contribute to the project, we'll be happy to see it!